ApiLogicServer/Docs/docs/index.md

 Declare executable **spreadsheet-like rules** - 40X more concise than code - using GenAI or code completion.
 These address multi-table derivations and constraints, and role-based row filtering.

-Logic plays a significant role in iterative development with support for **maintenance automation:**
+Declarative rules play a significant role in iterative development with support for **maintenance automation:**

 * Rule are **automically invoked, and ordered.**  So, unlike code, you can add/alter rules without worrying about where to place them so they run, and in the proper order, with automatic chaining (dependency management).